 PureVPN Pricing & Plans

 PureVPN has a pretty basic pricing structure which is something we personally like.
-Though as someone living in Canada, we don’t like it’s high price.
-Despite living in Canada, the below pricing is in USD.
+However, the

 Connection to server locations further like Australia and Japan saw our speed dip to 40% percent.

 While the speeds aren’t hugely impressive, they were consistent.
 Each time we connected, ran a speed